 3. Use decision boxes wisely

-A decision box should be used to divide the main flowchart branch into two branches.
+A decision box in DeciZone platform should be used to divide the main flowchart branch into two branches, a 'Yes-answer' branch and a 'No-answer' branch.
 That means the decision box should:

 - ask a short and simple question to allow the viewer to make one selection,

 - make sure the answer to that question is a clear 'Yes' or a clear 'No'.